ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 #### On the website

-The easiest way to get started playing an Archipelago generated game, after following the base setup from the game's setup guide, is to find the game on the [Archipelago Games List](/games), click on `Settings Page`, set the settings how you want to play, and click `Generate Game` at the bottom of the page.
+The easiest way to get started playing an Archipelago generated game, after following the base setup from the game's setup guide, is to find the game on the [Archipelago Games List](/games), click on `Settings Page`, set the settings for how you want to play, and click `Generate Game` at the bottom of the page.
 This will create a page for the seed, from which you can create a room, and then [connect](#connecting-to-an-archipelago-server).

 If you have downloaded the settings, or have created a settings file manually, this file can be uploaded on the